 - 9 Reasons We Are Even Stronger

-- Mr. Byrd took over a twelve-year-old case on the eve of trial and won a unanimous jury verdict in federal court on questions of priority under Article 9 of the Uniform Commercial Code, fraudulent transfer, and veil piercing.
-As a result, Mr. Byrd’s clients recovered their collateral and obtained the dismissal of $60 million of related fraudulent-transfer and veil-piercing claims.
+- On the eve of trial, Mr. Byrd took over a twelve-year-old case and won a unanimous jury verdict in federal court on questions of priority under Article 9 of the Uniform Commercial Code, fraudulent transfer, and veil piercing.
+As a result, his clients recovered their collateral and obtained the dismissal of $60 million of fraudulent-transfer and veil-piercing claims.

-- Mr. Byrd took over a thirteen-year-old case on the eve of trial and won a bench trial in state court that resulted in a declaratory judgment, $650,000 in attorney’s fees for Mr. Byrd’s clients, and the dismissal of related fraudulent-transfer and veil-piercing claims.
+- On the eve of trial, Mr. Byrd took over a thirteen-year-old case and won a bench trial in state court that resulted in a declaratory judgment, full attorney’s fees for his clients, and the dismissal of related fraudulent-transfer and veil-piercing claims.

 - University of Texas School of Law, J.D., with honors

-- Dean’s Achievement Award for Outstanding Student in Intellectual Property
+- Dean’s Achievement Award

 - Baylor University, B.A., magna cum laude, Honors Program with Distinction